holbiejlln/holbertonschool-higher_level_programming/python-hello_world/README.md

-#6.
-Create a new sentence
+#7.
+Easter Egg
 mandatory
-Complete this source code to print object-oriented programming with Python, followed by a new line.
+Write a Python script that prints “The Zen of Python”, by TimPeters, followed by a new line.

-You can find the source code here
-You are not allowed to use any loops or conditional statements Your program should be exactly 5 lines long
-You are not allowed to create new variables
-You are not allowed to use string literals
+Your script should be maximum 98 characters long (please check with wc -m 9-easter_egg.py)s